Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 3. In the Workplace: Toxic settling in the workplace could mean staying in a job that makes you miserable, undervalues your skills, or fosters a hostile environment.

 Fear of loneliness, societal pressure, low self-esteem, and a history of trauma can all contribute to this behavior.
-When we think we don’t deserve better, when we fear that we can’t attract or maintain, we settle.
-External pressures to stay in toxic situations- to conform to norms that may not be healthy are also reasons we settle.
-From fear of disrupting the status quo to challenging others perception of us and our choices- all of these can cause paralysis and toxic settling.
+When we think we don’t deserve better, or when we fear that we can’t attract or maintain, we settle.
+External pressures to stay in toxic situations to conform to norms that may not be healthy are also reasons we settle.
+From fear of disrupting the status quo to challenging others’ perceptions of us and our choices.
+All of these can cause paralysis and toxic settling.

-Willingness to tolerate toxicity may have learned by adult models in our lives and messages sent about “the grass isn’t always greener on the other side”, “be thankful for what you have” can often cause us to settle for less than we deserve.
+Willingness to tolerate toxicity may have been learned from adult models in our lives.
+Messages like “the grass isn’t always greener on the other side” and “be thankful for what you have” can cause us to settle for less than we deserve.

-Being financially dependent on a toxic partner or workplace can create a sense of helplessness and make it difficult to leave the relationship.
+Being financially dependent on a toxic partner or workplace can create a sense of helplessness.
+It may make it difficult to leave the relationship.

-The fear of rejection or abandonment can make us hesitant to leave a toxic relationship or workplace, as we may fear they won’t find someone else or another job- or even worse, fear that we may find someone worse or an even more toxic job.
+The fear of rejection or abandonment can make us hesitant to leave a toxic relationship or workplace.
+We may fear they won’t find someone else or another job.
+Or even worse, fear that we may find someone worse or an even more toxic job.

 So now that we know why, what can we do about it?